Six Renowned Conductors to Lead

 the 2020 NAfME All-National Honor Ensembles

-The Nation’s Top High School Musicians to Perform in Six Ensembles in Orlando, FL, on Nov.
-5–8
+The Nation’s Top High School Musicians to Perform in Six Ensembles virtually in January 2021

 RESTON, VA.
-(February 10, 2020) – This year, six award-winning conductors will lead the National Association for Music Education’s (NAfME) premier All-National Honor Ensembles (ANHE) in Orlando, Florida.
+(February 10, 2020) – This year, six award-winning conductors will lead the National Association for Music Education’s (NAfME) premier All-National Honor Ensembles (ANHE) virtually in January.
 NAfME is pleased to announce the return of both the Modern Band and Guitar Ensembles to the ANHE program.

 The nation’s top high school musicians will audition for the opportunity to rehearse and perform in a one-of-a-kind national music honors program.
 The students must first compete at their local, district, and state level to become eligible for this distinguished honor.
-On November 5–8, these exceptional musicians will gather at Gaylord Palms Resort & Convention Center in Orlando to showcase their expert musicianship and perform a gala concert celebrating music education and the arts.
+These exceptional musicians will virtually in January for master classes and ensembles to showcase their expert musicianship and perform a gala concert celebrating music education and the arts during Music In Our Schools Month® 2021.

 Ensemble members will perform under the direction of six of the most prominent conductors in the United States.